Homotopy Theoretic and Categorical Models of Neural Information Networks: Categorical Hopfield dynamics

 \subsection{Category of weighted codes and ordinary Hopfield dynamics}

+The goal of the very general categorical form of Hopfield dynamics introduced in the previous section is to model dynamics of different types of resources associated to a network.
+For this reason, we have formulated the equations \eqref{CatHopf}, \eqref{CatHopf2} in such a way that the dynamical variable is an assignment of resources of type $\cC$ to a network, that is, a summing functor.
+This setting is very general in the sense that the equations allow for an arbitrary choice of an initial assignment $\Phi_0$, a constant term $\Psi$ (which is a choice of another summing functor) and an endofunctor $T$ that generates the dynamics.

+Since we want this broad setting to be a generalization of the usual Hopfield equations on networks, we need to check a basic consistency with the original equations, namely we need to show that those can be re-obtained as a {\em special case} of the categorical Hopfield dynamics described above, for a very special choice of the category $\cC$ and the data of the equation.

-We now check that, in the case where the category $\cC$ is a version of the category of weighted codes considered in the previous section, with a particular choice of the functor $T$ in the categorical Hopfield equation, the categorical Hopfield dynamics recovers the usual Hopfield network dynamics (in a discretized finite difference form) on associated total weights.
+Thus, we now check that, in the case where the category $\cC$ is a version of the category of weighted codes considered in \S \ref{GammaCodesSec}, with a particular choice of the functor $T$ in the categorical Hopfield equation, the categorical Hopfield dynamics recovers the usual Hopfield network dynamics (in a discretized finite-difference form) on associated total weights.
 To this purpose we restrict to the case with only non-negative weights, which in the resulting Hopfield network dynamics would be interpreted as activity levels.